mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 TinyPilot grows in multiple dimensions in parallel: we improve the software, we improve the hardware, we integrate new vendors, we add more team members, etc.

-Changes to one area of the buisness typically have ripple effects that impact other parts.
+Changes to one area of the business typically have ripple effects that impact other parts.
 As TinyPilot has grown in headcount and complexity, the ripple effects have become more frequent and significant.

-#### How I can reduce my time here?
+#### How can I reduce my time here?

 Some of the meetup attendees suggested that I should just hire a manager.
 That's harder than it sounds.